 Akron Fire Station No. 2

-The new, 14,455 square foot Fire Station No. 2 replaces the original fire station on the same site.
-The two-story building consists of an upper level, which will house three full-length apparatus bays with support spaces for three shifts of personnel.
+The new, 14,455 square foot Fire Station No. 2 replaced the original fire station on the same site.
+The two-story building consists of an upper level, which houses three full-length apparatus bays with support spaces for three shifts of personnel.
 A walk-out lower level provides space for a satellite office for the Akron Police Department.
-Plans for the new facility also include living quarters for firefighters/medics, a training room with a triage station to serve emergency walk-in patients, and equipment decontamination facilities.
+The new facility also includes living quarters for firefighters/medics, a training room, and equipment decontamination facilities.

-Abatement and demolition of the original fire station, which was built in 1944, is also part of the project scope.
-Significant historic artifacts from this and previous fire stations will be preserved, including a 1880’s statue and fountain, memorials to fallen firefighters and building dedication stones.
-A free-standing signaling building will house critical communications equipment for city safety forces and a 150Kw generator to service the building if electrical service is interrupted.
+Abatement and demolition of the original fire station, which was built in 1944, was also part of the project scope.
+Significant historic artifacts from this and previous fire stations were preserved, including a 1880’s statue and fountain, memorials to fallen firefighters and building dedication stones.
+A free-standing signaling building houses critical communications equipment for city safety forces and a 150Kw generator to power the building if electrical service is interrupted.